-H. It shall be unlawful for any person to cause, sponsor, instigate, allow or encourage any animal to fight with another of its own species or with another of a different species.
+21. It shall be unlawful for any person to cause, sponsor, instigate, allow or encourage any animal to fight with another of its own species or with another of a different species.
 It shall be unlawful for any person to train, breed or keep any animal for the purpose of fighting.
-It shall be unlawful for any person to maintain a place where animals are permitted to fight for exhibition, wager or sport.
+It shall be unlawful for any person to maintain a place where animals are permitted to fight.